 Inspirational stories can, much like listening to music, eating and sleeping, help to naturally release dopamine into your brain.
 The more dopamine in your brain, the more likely it is to take action that will benefit you, concentrating and motivating you to achieve more.

 What Does a Motivational Speaker Do to Help Unleash Our Potential

-Each story a motivational speaker tells, each snippet of information they provide aims to increase the dopamine in the brain of those in attendance.
-They work to trigger their audience into action, whatever the subject, whatever the goal of a conference.
+Each story a motivational speaker tells aims to increase the dopamine in the brain of those in attendance.
+They work to trigger their audience into action; whatever the subject, whatever the goal of a conference.
 Their story of overcoming adversity or reaching the top of their field is useless to event planners if it is not told in the appropriate way.
-For a story to be inspirational it should contain several key features.
-Let’s take a look at some of them in detail:

 Engagement is the key to any great story and there are multiple ways to engage.
-It doesn’t mean you should blind them with ‘did you knows‘ or ask every question under the sun, it simply means – make them feel something.
-Make them feel passionate, make them feel empowered, inspired, motivated if you will, or make them feel desolate and sad.
+It doesn’t mean you should blind them with questions and ‘did you knows?‘, it simply means – make them feel something.
+Make them feel passionate, make them feel empowered, inspired, motivated or make them feel desolate and sad.
 Find the deep soul of your story or message and whatever that entails – give it dimension.
 The best speakers include an audience in their story – they make them care about it.
 How do they do that?